stefanpejcic/domain-monitor/README.md

 * If the domain is later renewed, SSL renewed or status code changes, the issue will be **automatically closed**:

 <img width="997" height="576" alt="image" src="https://github.com/user-attachments/assets/14fe1bcd-068f-4ecb-b2ff-f1e568708ce1" />

+## TODO
+- detect namserver changes and open issues
+- add ignore option for ip changes when cloudflare proxy is used